AMVezz/CYA-1/meeting_notes.md

 - The conversation highlighted that the IP officer role aligns closely with my interests in cyber defense, network engineering and leadership.
 - I was impressed by the emphasis on continuous professional development and the availability of advanced training and graduate‑level education.
 - Preparing for the call forced me to refine my résumé and articulate my technical experiences clearly; the recruiter’s feedback will help me strengthen future applications.
-- I realised that the military’s focus on technical excellence matches my desire to become a subject‑matter expert【290328486769435†L87-L115】.
+- I realised that the military’s focus on technical excellence matches my desire to become a subject‑matter expert.